DiarmidGR/discord-immich-bot/README.md

 - Re-uploading the same file (e.g. after restarting the bot) won't create a
   duplicate: Immich dedupes by file checksum server-side.
-- Running this continuously means keeping a Node process alive — pm2, a systemd service, or a small Docker container all work well.
-Ask if you'd like a Dockerfile or systemd unit for your setup.
+- Running this continuously means keeping a Node process alive — pm2, a systemd service, or Docker all work well.
 - Immich's API has changed across versions before; if uploads start failing with 4xx errors after an Immich upgrade, check your server's own API docs at `<your-immich-url>/api/docs` — endpoint field names occasionally shift.